zx0223winner/HSDicipher/README.md

 Since there is no golden rule to distinguish partial duplicates from more complete ones, a combination of thresholds was used to acquire a larger dataset of HSD candidates.
 But due to the limitation of this strategy, it should be noted that there are some large groups of HSD candidates in the database that likely diverged in function from one another.
 Users should thus proceed with caution when working with these types of datasets.

 ### 5. Reference
-1. Xi Zhang, Yining Hu, Zhengyu Cheng, John M. Archibald (2022).
+1. Xi Zhang, Yining Hu, Zhenyu Cheng, John M. Archibald (2023).
 HSDecipher: A pipeline for comparative genomic analysis of highly similar duplicate genes in eukaryotic genomes.
-StarProtocols. doi:upcoming
+StarProtocols. doi:  doi: https://doi.org/10.1016/j.xpro.2022.102014
 2. Zhang, X., Hu, Y. & Smith, D. R. 2022.
 HSDatabase - a database of highly similar duplicate genes from plants, animals, and algae.
 Database, doi:http://doi.org/10.1093/database/baac086.
 3. Zhang, X. & Smith, D. R. 2022.
 An overview of online resources for intra-species detection of gene duplications.
 Frontiers in Genetics, doi: http://doi.org/10.3389/fgene.2022.1012788.
 4. Xi Zhang, Yining Hu, David Roy Smith.
 (2021).
 HSDFinder: a BLAST-based strategy to search for highly similar duplicated genes in eukaryotic genomes.
 Frontiers in Bioinformatics. doi: http://doi.org/10.3389/fbinf.2021.803176